aono87/Turtle_GTseq_SNPs/README.md

       In doing this, the worst genotypes are removed and you will likely be left with a reasonable dataset After filtering, re run the questionable genotypes and mismatch samples and decide how to proceed.
-      In my case, there were no questionable genotypes after the bad loci/samples were removed Mismatches were opened in geneious and while the SNP looks like it likely is a heterozygot, the number of minor alleles was not high enough in one replicate or in the combined sam files to meet the threshold
+      In my case, there were no questionable genotypes after the bad loci/samples were removed Mismatches were opened in geneious and while the SNP looks like it likely is a heterozygote, the number of minor alleles was not high enough in one replicate or in the combined sam files to meet the threshold
       MAF threshold: MA must be present in >30% of reads to be considered a heterozygote, MA can't be present in >20% of reads to be a homozygote
       My replicates fell in the 20-30% range Ultimately, I was happy that the replicates were good and consistent, so I merged the sam files and re-ran the script